Margulis162/abacus/README.md

 # abacus
 It's a digital abacus.
 Why?
-Who knows... but,perhaps, calculators are boring.
+Who knows... but, perhaps, calculators are boring.